copilot-emacs/copilot.el/readme.md

 In other editors (e.g. `VS Code`, `PyCharm`), completions from copilot and other sources can not show at the same time.
 But I decided to allow them to coexist, allowing you to choose a better one at any time.

+## Reporting Bugs

++ Make sure you have restarted your Emacs (and rebuild the plugin if necessary) after updating the plugin.
++ Please paste related logs in the `*copilot events*` and `*copilot stderr*` buffer.
++ If an exception is thrown, please also paste the stack trace (use `M-x toggle-debug-on-error` to enable stack trace).

 ## Roadmap